 By Shannon Galpin

-Read more about the Afghan Women’s Cycling Team, Strength in Numbers at Mountain2Mountain.
+Read More about the Afghanistan Women’s Cycling Team and Shannon Galpin’s inspiring adventures at Mountain2Mountain.